-FederalProgramFraudCivilRemediesActof1986(PFCRA)establishesadministrativeremediesagainstany person who presents or causes a claim or written statement that the person knows, or has reason to know, is false, fictitious, or fraudulent to certain Federal agencies.
-Violations can result in civil monetary penalties of up to \$5,500 per false claim, plus twice the amount of the false claim.
+person who presents or causes a claim or written statement that the person knows, or has reason to know, is false, fictitious, or fraudulent to certain Federal agencies.
+Violations can result in civil monetary penalties of up to \$10,781 per false claim, plus twice the amount of the false claim.

-New York Social Services Law (NYSSL) §145, §145-b & §145-c defines the conduct of knowingly making a false statement or representation, deliberately concealing material facts, or engaging in other fraudulent schemes to obtain payments under NYS Medicaid program as a misdemeanor.
-Violations may result in the repayment of three times civil damages as well as monetary penalties of up to \$2,000 for each item/service in question.
+New York Social Services

+Law (NYSSL) §145,

+§145-b & §145-c defines

+the conduct of knowingly

+making a false statement

+or representation, deliberately concealing material facts, or engaging in other fraudulent schemes to obtain payments under NYS Medicaid program as a misdemeanor.
+Violations may result in the repayment of three times civil damages as well as monetary penalties of up to \$10,000 (or higher, commensurate with the number of offenses within a given time) for each item/service in question.
 If a person applies for Medicaid by intentionally making a false statement, his/her needs are not taken into account for a period commensurate with the number of offenses.

-NYSSL §366-b(2) states that a person who, intending to defraud, submits a false or fraudulent claim or information for the purpose of obtaining a higher compensation for an item or service is guilty of a Class A misdemeanor.
+NYSSL §366-b(2) states that a person who, intending to defraud, submits a false or fraudulent claim or information for the purpose of obtaining a higher compensation or authorization for an item or service is guilty of a Class A misdemeanor.